 - 1.75 cups water*

-- First, place 1 cup of uncooked quinoa into a colander or sieve and rinse it under cold water for 10-20 seconds.
-Then place rinsed quinoa and 1.75 cups water into a medium pot and stir.
+- First, place 1 cup of uncooked quinoa into a fine mesh sieve and rinse it under cold water for 10-20 seconds.
+Then place rinsed quinoa and 1.75 cups water into a medium saucepan and stir.

-- Turn heat to medium/high and bring to a boil, uncovered.
+- Turn to medium-high and bring to a boil, uncovered.
 Once boiling, turn down to low and cover.

 - Let simmer for around 15 minutes or until all water has absorbed.
 Stay close to your quinoa as I’ve found sometimes it can easily boil over if your burner is on too high.